Butwm/WinDock/README.md

-<h1 align="center">Win'get</h1>
+<h1 align="center">WinDock</h1>
 <p></p>
-Win'get brings widgets to Windows!
+WinDockbrings widgets to Windows!
 </p>
  <p></p>

 > [!WARNING]
-> Please keep in mind that win'get is at a very early stage of development
+> Please keep in mind that WinDock is at a very early stage of development

 # TODO
 Widgets: